VirtualZer0/IsaacOnTwitchReloaded/README.md

-# Isaac Twitch Mod Reloaded
+# Isaac On Twitch Reloaded

 Rewrited and improved version of old TBoI mod, [Isaac On Twitch](https://github.com/VFStudio/IsaacOnTwitch/).
 There are new features in this mod: